 Dropbox secures your files using Advanced Encryption Standard 256-bit encryption and has a two-step authentication for your account.
 It is always recommended to enable the two-step login wall to prevent any unwanted access to your file hosting directory.
 If you do that, the rest will be taken care by Dropbox.

 Personal Cloud Storage provided through Google Drive is one of the core services Google currently offers.
-It is a natural online backup storage for Android users as it is part of Google’s “One Account for All,” thus, if you have a Gmail, YouTube, or even a Google Calendar account you already are equipped with a G Drive as well.
+It is a natural online backup storage that comes with every Android phone as it is part of Google’s “One Account for All,” thus, if you have a Gmail, YouTube, or even a Google Calendar account you already are equipped with a G Drive as well.

 Google Drive starts with 16GB of free storage in the cloud for every user that already decided to become part of the giant Google family.
 The space offered by Google is shared across all devices.
 Thus, your Gmail, Blogger uploads, or automatic photo backups to Google+ as well count in the total amount of free space you have.
 However, Google will not take from your space for files others have shared to you from their cloud, this space is always taken from the other part.